bloycey/react-native-simple-styles/README.md

 ## Usage

-Write your CSS in a single `style.js` file.
+Write your CSS in a single `style.js` file and also import the `react-native-simple-styles` npm package here.
+You should also make sure to export the `react-native-simple-styles` package from here using whatever name you like (this will make your life easier with importing later!).
 Use standard CSS-in-JS object format.
 You can organise your CSS however you like.
 E.g.

 ```
 // styles.js

+import reactNativeSimpleStyles from "react-native-simple-styles";

 const headings = {
 	h1: { fontSize: 56 },